Add Stateflow Data

 In the Model Explorer toolstrip, select the Add Data button.
 Alternatively, in the Model Explorer menu, select Add > Data.
 The new data with a default definition appears in the Contents pane of the Model Explorer.

 In the Data pane, specify the properties of the data.
-For more information, see Stateflow Data Properties.
+For more information, see Set Data Properties.

 Best Practices for Using Data in Charts